Skip to main content

 in-flight beyond the congestion window of the path (Section 6.4);

-* transmission of the packet does not cause the path maximum data
+* transmission of the packet does not cause one of the path limits

 An endpoint SHOULD schedule a transmission over a path with